 It’s weird because I don’t have a big trip booked right now like I normally would at this time.
 However, I do have a few places I want to visit.
 Before I moved to Dublin, I thought I’d be traveling somewhere new every month.
 I’d like to do that, but it hasn’t happened yet, mostly because it took me longer to get a job (and save for travel) than I wanted.
 I hope to quickly get a job in the new year and save up for some short (2-3 day) breaks around Europe.
 These are some of the countries I want to visit in 2017.

 - The UK.
 Flights are cheap, and it’s pretty close.
-Hamilton is planning to open in the West End, so I want to go back to London for sure.
+Hamilton is planning to open in the West End, which means another London trip is definitely in my future.
 I’d love to visit Northern Ireland (I can take the train to Belfast), Scotland, Wales, and other places (outside London and Bath) in England.

 - Belgium.
 Did you know I’ve been to Belgium?
 That is if you count stopping at a gas station on a Contiki as being to a country.
 I mean technically accurate, but I really want to see Belgium and flights to Brussels are pretty frequent from Dublin.

 - France.
 I have been to Paris, but when I was there 9 years ago I was sick and didn’t get to see much.
-So I’d love back to Paris, but I’m completely open to visiting other parts of France too.
-I mean they have wine and cheese, so you can’t go wrong.
+I’d love back to Paris, but I’m completely open to visiting other parts of France too.
+I mean they have wine and cheese.
+You can’t go wrong with wine and cheese.

 - Portugal.
 One of my flatmates is Portuguese and I know several people who have been to Portugal and it looks amazing.
 A quick trip to Lisbon or Porto would be wonderful.